 We generally advise that former owners "step away" for a little bit and allow the dog to create a stable bond with their new owners and family.
 To keep seeing their old owner at this time confuses them and may hinder their ability to develop a stable, safe connection with their Adopter.
 We can ask Adopters to email updates and pictures though and have had many arrangements like this occur in the past.
 We understand a former owner's need to be certain they made the right decision and this can assist in that process.

 What do I send with the dog when I surrender it?

 We ask that any vet books and council rego tags are sent.
 Anything else that you would like to send is fine.
 We can supply the dog with bedding, leads, collars/harnesses etc. It does help if you let us know the food they eat so we can get similar food so as not to upset their tummy with any changes.

 I am going away for a set period of time, can you foster my dog?

 Sorry, we only take in dogs that have been surrendered, need assistance and/or re-homing.
 We have limited foster placements and need to ensure these are retained for the dogs that do not have a family or owner.

 I am concerned about the welfare of a dog, what do I do?

-If you have any concerns about the welfare of a Chihuahua or other dog, please contact your local SPCA and Animal Control Department.
+If you have any concerns about the welfare of any animal please contact your local SPCA and Animal Control Department.